j178/leetgo/README.md

 ## FAQ

-If you encounter any problems, please run your command with `DEBUG` environment variable set to `1`, copy the command output and open an issue.
+If you encounter any problems, please run your command with the `DEBUG` environment variable set to `1`, copy the command output, and open an issue.

-Some common problems can be found in [Q&A](https://github.com/j178/leetgo/discussions/categories/q-a).
+Some common problems can be found in the [Q&A](https://github.com/j178/leetgo/discussions/categories/q-a) page.

 ## Contributions welcome!

-[Good first issues](https://github.com/j178/leetgo/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) are a great place to start, and you can also check out some [help wanted](https://github.com/j178/leetgo/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) issues.
+[Good First Issues](https://github.com/j178/leetgo/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) are a good place to start, and you can also check out some [Help Wanted](https://github.com/j178/leetgo/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) issues.

 Before submitting a PR, please run `golangci-lint run --fix` to fix lint errors.